DiamondLightSource/fast_rsm/docs/source/minimum_setup.rst

 .. confval:: beam_centre

-    The beam centre, as can be read out from GDA, in pixel_x, pixel_y.
+    The beam centre, as can be read out from GDA, in pixel_x, pixel_y. e.g. (231,1531)

 .. figure:: ./figures/beam_centre.png